 New York Festivals: Grand Jury Confidential

-The New York Festivals Radio Awards enlists audio professionals from all over the world to become members of their Grand Jury.
-The Grand Jury includes some of the most recognizable voices and captivating programming in the radio industry today (their words, not mine).
+The New York Festivals Radio Awards – which celebrates the world’s best radio programming – enlists audio professionals from all over the world to become members of their Grand Jury.

-In both 2016 and 2017, I was selected to the New York Festivals Grand Jury, and I was also asked to take part in their Grand Jury Confidential interview series.
-I was happy to oblige, and I wrote on some of my experiences working at Accessible Media Inc and in the Canadian broadcast industry.
-You can read the entire interview I took part in right here.
+Since 2016, I have been a member of the New York Festivals Grand Jury and, as a result, have taken part in their Grand Jury Confidential profile series.
+I’ve been interviewed on two occasions, where I have spoken on some of my experiences working at Accessible Media Inc and in the Canadian broadcast industry.
+You can read the 2016 and 2018 entries on their blog.

 Rise of the Video Game Zinesters